Why Macron and Von der Leyen face a tough trip to China | Borzou Daragahi

 Taking aim at that tough talk from Von der Leyen late last month, the state-run Chinese nationalist mouthpiece Global Times said this week that Europe would suffer from any attempt to cut economic ties with Beijing.

 But China could overplay its hand.
 Sending Putin significant military aid for use against Ukraine would likely push France and the EU further into the American camp.
 Beyond Ukraine, military action or invasion of Taiwan will also be a red line.
-China is reportedly enraged by the visit of Taiwan presient, Tsai Ing-wen, to the US, where there was due to be meeting with US House Speaker Kevin McCarthy in California on Wednesday.
+China is reportedly enraged by the visit of Taiwan president, Tsai Ing-wen, to the US, where there was due to be a meeting with House speaker Kevin McCarthy in California on Wednesday.

 In front of the cameras, Macron, Von der Leyen and Xi and a range of other Chinese officials will be all smiles.
 Behind the scenes, more tense discussions are anticipated.
 “We will never be shy in raising... deeply concerning issues,” according to Von der Leyen.